 Generally, the filing fee is $205 if you’re making the offer based on the amount that you owe.
 However, if your income is less than 250% of the poverty level, the filing fee is waived.

 Once you make an offer in compromise, you must submit a nonrefundable payment.
 That amount must be equal to either:

 - Twenty percent of your proposed amount if you’ll be making fewer than five total payments

 - The amount of your first payment if you’ll be paying in six or more payments

 If your offer is rejected, the 20% payment will be applied to your tax liability.

-If you are a small business owner, you might qualify for a long-term payment plan which will allow you to pay your taxes in more than 120 days.
+If you are a small-business owner, you might qualify for a long-term payment plan that will allow you to pay your taxes in more than 180 days.
 You can apply for a long-term payment plan online if you have filed all required returns and owe less than $25,000 in combined tax, penalties and interest.
 Note that if you are a sole proprietor or independent contractor, you should apply for an individual payment plan.